betiniakarandut/simple_shell/README.md

-This is a team of two project repo
+This is a team of two project repo.
+This project is design to make us create our own shell.